MaloLM/whisper-3-large-speach-to-text/README.md

 <br>

-> ⚠️ [Whisper-large-v3](https://huggingface.co/openai/whisper-large-v3) is a large model (FP32, relative to hardware). > This version is not designed for real-time TTS although it is possible to adapt it with faster and less efficient transcription models.
+> ⚠️ [Whisper-large-v3](https://huggingface.co/openai/whisper-large-v3) is a large model (FP32, relative to hardware). > This version is not designed for real-time TTS although.
+It is still possible to adapt it with faster and less efficient transcription models.

+> For example In the whisper.py file, replace atribute `self.model_id` with the value `"openai/whisper-large-v3-turbo"`.

 ### Whisper models: